 person that even tries to invoke vergil using the Kepler build system.
 Why

 spend time working on functionality that is virtually unused?

-#6 Updated by David Welker about 10 years ago
+#6 Updated by David Welker over 10 years ago

 An override is not a bug.
 That you entered it into Bugzilla does not change that.